 PS: Dear faint-of-heart: no offense, but just stick to your ketchup, OK?

-6 jalapenos, more if you like it hotter (any hot peppers that looks good at the market)
+6 hot peppers, more if you like it hotter (any hot peppers that looks good at the market)

 6 plum tomatoes